 Our setup consists of, Anova Sous Vide immersion circulator, 1 tub to hold the water.
 Be sure to use a temperature-safe water tub.

 Below are Butter N Thyme affiliate links to both the Sous Vide machine we like and the temperature-safe water tub.
 The coolest feature is the Anova Sous Vide machine has an excellent smartphone app.
-Which helps with setting the temperature and cook timer, along with a ton of recipes with instructions right in the app.
+This helps with setting the temperature and cook timer, along with a ton of recipes with instructions right in the app.

 Want to know how long your cook is going to take or how much time is left, just look at the app.